-Chiba Castle is reconstructed castle located in Chiba city.
+Chiba Castle is a reconstructed castle located in Chiba city.
 The original castle was built in 1126 by the lord Tsuneshige Chiba, who owned this region.
-The prefecture name “Chiba” comes from his family.
+The prefecture name “Chiba” came from his family.
 It was attacked and then abandoned in the mid-1400s.
 The current castle is actually a reconstruction from 1967.

 It now houses the Chiba City Folk Museum.
 The exhibits are mainly related to the Chiba Clan.
 You’ll find all sorts of artifacts like swords, guns, and other samurai weapons.

 A small tea house is located beside the castle.
 You can rest, drink tea, and eat Japanese sweets there.